frederic-perez/AmE-dictionary/data/dictionary.md

 __complacency__ _n_ :two::hammer:
 __complacent__ _adj_ :five: Self-satisfied; smug; unbothered: _He is too complacent to make changes._
 __complaisance__ _n_ A disposition or tendency to yield to the will of others. _Syn_ deference, compliancy, obligingness, compliance
+__complaisant__ _adj_ /kum-PLAY-sunt/ Someone described as complaisant is willing or eager to please other people, or is easily convinced to do what other people want.
 __completion__ _n_
 __complex__ _adj, n, v_ :mega:
 __compliance__ _n_ :four::hammer: _Compliance guy._